Carson has serious wanderlust. She loves exploring the world and sharing travel tips for budget-conscious individuals.

 From Manila, take a bus going to Clark Airport.
 I recommend taking the P2P bus by Genesis.
 Schedule is every hour starting 4:00 AM, and ticket price starts at ₱230 ($4.6).

-At the Clark airport, you need to pay ₱150 ($3) terminal fee as part of the boarding process.
+At Clark Airport, you need to pay ₱150 ($3) terminal fee as part of the boarding process.
 Mobile boarding passes are accepted.

 Travel time: 1 to 3 hours on the bus to Clark; 1.5 hrs flight to Kalibo or 1 hr to Caticlan